 Minor in Leadership Studies

-The Minor in Leadership Studies is designed for students of all majors of the University.
-This minor is intended to supplement the major with studies and practice in leadership development.
-The goal is to prepare students for leadership roles and responsibilities on-campus and to extend those roles to career, community and family endeavors.
-The curriculum focuses on expanding students’ knowledge, skills and understanding of specific leadership theories, concepts, models and current leadership issues in applied settings.
-Students are given opportunities to develop their own philosophies and leadership styles through various media both in-and outside the classroom.
-Emphasis is placed on effective communication skills and practical leadership applications through internships.

 The Minor in Leadership Studies is designed for undergraduate students of all majors at the University.
 This minor is intended to enhance the major with studies and practice in leadership education and development.
 The goal is to educate and prepare students to lead lives of leadership and service.
 The curriculum focuses on expanding students’ knowledge, skills, and understanding of specific leadership theories, concepts, models, and current leadership issues & challenges in in the 21st century.
 Students are given opportunities to develop their own philosophies and leadership styles through various mediums both in-and outside the classroom.
 Emphasis is placed on self-awareness, effective communication, research, collaboration, diversity, integration, and practical leadership applications through experiential learning.

 Required Courses: